North Cornwall in summer 1954

 We built and exhibited St Merryn over a number of years, and made its final appearance in 2019.
 We retired it in 2021, and in 2023 a new owner took it under their custody.

 The model we exhibited was set in the summer of 1954, a time when the vast majority of the British public took the train to their summer holiday destination.

 St Merryn in 1954 would have been on the Southern Region of British Railways and been previously a Southern Railway and originally a London & South Western Railway station.

 A feature of the real railway was the inefficient (by current standards) usage of rolling stock, whereby strengthening coaches were used on certain trains, for example to cater for schools traffic, but otherwise remained out of use for lengthy periods.
-The resultant shunting of coaches to and from sidings is replicated on the model.
+The resultant shunting of coaches to and from sidings was replicated on the model.

 Another feature of North Cornwall line services was a number of very tight timings between the arrival of one service and departure of the next.
-This is replicated on the model by the immediate shunting of an arrival to the shunting neck, to permit quick entry of the subsequent departure into the platform road.
+This was replicated on the model by the immediate shunting of an arrival to the shunting neck, to permit quick entry of the subsequent departure into the platform road.